SunOS-Linux/SunOS-Installer/README (Advance).md

 ## Congratulations!

 You should now have a working Sun/OS installation.
-Then run the Sun/OS Installer scripts (Dont run the '$ preinstall.sh' and ' archomatic.sh')
+Then run the Sun/OS Installer scripts (Dont run the '$ preinstall.sh')

 First, exit chroot: